Record an overpayment

 Gimbla account transactions page showing a $150 customer payment split into a $110 invoice receipt and a $40 overpayment

 5 Now that the overpayment is saved in the system, it acts just like a Credit Note!
-You can open the overpayment document and select either Add Refund (to give the cash back to the customer) or Apply to Invoice (to use the $40 toward their next bill).
+You can open the overpayment document and select either Add Refund (to return the cash to the customer) or Apply to Invoice (to use the $40 toward their next bill).

 Detailed view of customer overpayment transactions in the Gimbla general ledger ready to be applied as a refund or credit note